 Common conditions of the hip

 Osteoarthritis.
 Osteoarthritis is one of the most common causes of chronic hip pain for both athletes and non-athletes alike.
 It is characterized by damaged articular cartilage that lines the hip joint.
 Over time, the smooth, protective cartilage of the hip socket wears down and bare bone is exposed, making movement painful.
 Osteoarthritis is an active disease process that causes degeneration of the cartilage surface.

 Piriformis syndrome.
 The piriformis muscle is a small muscle in the groin that runs from the sacrum to the outer hip bone.
-When the piriformis muscle becomes tight or cramps, it can put pressure on the sciatic nerve that passes underneath the piriformis muscle.
+When the piriformis muscle becomes tight or cramps, it can put pressure on the sciatic nerve that passes underneath it.
 Typically, this pain increases when the muscle contracts, when sitting for an extended time, or with direct pressure on the muscle.
-Gluteal (or buttock) pain is common.
+Gluteal pain is common.
 Pirformis syndrome is also a common cause of sciatica.